alexdesousa/alexdesousa.github.io/_posts/2020-03-31-ayesql-writing-raw-sql-in-elixir.md

 ![At least you tried](https://media.giphy.com/media/26ybwvTX4DTkwst6U/giphy.gif)

-## My ORM has a flat learning curve unlike SQL
+## "My ORM has a flat learning curve unlike SQL"

 SQL is different.
 It's a functional language and most programmers are used to imperative languages.
 It's also hard to master.